Thomas Bloomer Balch

 Thomas Bloomer Balch was a Presbyterian pastor during the American Civil War.
-Thomas was born to Stephen Bloomer Balch and Elizabeth [Beall] Balch on February 28, 1793, at Georgetown, District of Columbia, US.
-Thomas was a graduate of the College of New Jersey in 1813 and Princeton Theological Seminary in 1817, where he was a member of the American Whig Society.
+Thomas was born to Stephen Bloomer Balch and Elizabeth (Beall) Balch on February 28, 1793, at Georgetown, District of Columbia.
+Thomas Balch was a graduate of the College of New Jersey in 1813 and Princeton Theological Seminary in 1817, where he was a member of the American Whig Society.
 Hampden-Sydney College conferred an honorary DD on him in 1860.
-Daniel Webster is supposed to have described him as the most learned man he had ever known.

 Baltimore Presbytery ordained Thomas on October 31, 1816.
-For several years he assisted his father in the church at Georgetown, Virginia.
-He accepted a call to Snow Hill, Rehoboth and Pitts Creek, Maryland July 19, 1820.
+For several years he assisted his father in the church at Georgetown.
+He accepted a call to Snow Hill, Rehoboth and Pitts Creek, Maryland, on July 19, 1820.
 Snow Hill is the oldest Presbyterian Church in America.
+While serving there, he married Susan Carter, daughter of Charles Carter of Shirley Plantation.

-Thomas Balch was listed as a missionary in Fairfax County, Virginia, from 1829 to 1836.
+Balch was listed as a missionary in Fairfax County, Virginia, from 1829 to 1836.
 His brother-in-law, Septimus Tuston, had been a regular preacher at Greenwich, Virginia, between 1825 and 1842.
-This connection may have led to Thomas becoming the stated supply at Warrenton and Greenwich, Virginia 1836–38 and again 1874–78.
-He also supplied in Prince William and Nokesville.
+This connection may have led to Thomas becoming the stated supply at Warrenton and Greenwich, Virginia 1836-38, and again 1874-78.
+He supplied in Prince William and Nokesville.